prashanthbomma/DesignPatterns/README.md

 # Design Patterns
-This repo contains all design patterns as suggested by GoF
+This repo contains examples of all design patterns as suggested by GoF

 1. Memento Pattern -
    The memento pattern is a software design pattern that provides the ability to restore an object to its previous state (undo via rollback).
 The memento pattern is   implemented with three objects: the originator, a caretaker and a memento.